Skip to main content

 2. Fasting: Some NAD testing methods may require fasting for a certain period before the test.
 This is done to ensure that the results are not affected by recent food intake.
 Follow the specific fasting instructions provided by the testing facility or healthcare professional.
 It is important to adhere to these instructions strictly to obtain accurate results.

-3. Medication and supplements: Inform your healthcare professional about any medications or supplements you are currently taking.
+3. Medication and Supplements: Inform your healthcare professional about any medications or supplements you are currently taking.
 Certain substances can affect NAD levels or interfere with the testing process.
 Your healthcare professional will advise you on whether you need to temporarily discontinue any medications or supplements before the test.

 By following these preparatory steps, you can ensure that your NAD test results are as accurate and reliable as possible.